About Laminate Flooring

 Laminate flooring is suitable for almost all applications, especially high traffic areas.
 Laminate is hard flooring that is easy maintained & very hygienic.
 It is durable and stain resistant.

 All of our floors can tolerate surface moisture, but our new range is completely water resistant due to it's click locking technology.

 How durable is your wood flooring?
 Check it's AC rating

 When choosing your laminate flooring, be sure to check its abrasion class rating, most commonly shortened to its AC rating.
 This scale system ranks how well the laminate withstands a set of abrasion tests, including resistance to stains, impacts, burns and swelling under moisture.
 The rankings start at AC1 moving up to AC6, and the higher the rating, the more durable the laminate.

 Our laminates have a rating of AC5.
 This means that they're all suitable for heavy domestic use and so can be used in any room of the house.
 AC4 and AC5-rated floors are also suitable for commercial use, such as offices.

-Newer iterations of laminate flooring not only look even more like wood but feel like it, due to deeper embossing of wood grain textures.
-Thicker premium 12 mm laminates, too, have convinced higher-end buyers to try the product.
+Newer iterations of laminate flooring not only look even more like wood but feel like it, due to deeper embossing of wood grain textures and more detailed finishes.
+Thicker premium 12mm laminates, too, have convinced higher-end buyers to try the product.